The FA v Louza: One Standard of Proof to Rule Them All

 The FA’s Disciplinary Regulations, Part A – General Provisions (“the General Provisions”), para.
 8 states that save where stated otherwise, ‘the applicable standard of proof shall be the civil standard of the balance of probabilities’.
 In normal terms, this means that to prove a matter before a Regulatory Commission and/or an Appeal Board, as the case may be, the relevant party needs to prove with evidence that it is more likely than not that a matter occurred.
 This standard of proof is sometimes referred to numerically – but no more helpfully – as “being more than 50% likely to have occurred”.

 It should be noted that there is not a binary choice.
 It is not simply a matter of (i) a matter occurred or (ii) a matter did not occur.
-Depending on the circumstances, a Regulatory Commission or Appeal Board may have insufficient evidence to make a finding either way, or alternatively the counterfactual has not been pleaded in response.
+Depending on the circumstances, a Regulatory Commission or Appeal Board may have insufficient evidence to make a finding either way.
 It is open to a Regulatory Commission or an Appeal Board to simply conclude that a matter cannot be proven on the evidence available.

 One exception to the above is that where there are criminal, civil, disciplinary, or regulatory proceedings in relation to the same matter upon which The FA brings a charge of Misconduct against a Participant, any findings of facts made in such proceedings are presumed to be correct ‘unless it is shown by, clear and convincing evidence, that this is not the case’.[3]
 This ordinarily has the effect of placing a burden of proof upon a Participant charged to show that such findings are incorrect.
 Nonetheless, the standard of proof in proving that incorrectness remains “on the balance of probabilities”.[4]